 “Being warm, reflective and dry is super important to keep safe and ward off injury and illness,” she adds.
 “That much-loved oversize band tee, cosy sweatshirt and joggers may be really comfortable, but they will not allow you to perform to your best ability.
 Investing in a quality kit designed for athletes isn’t going to make you Paula Radcliffe, but it is going to point you in the right direction to being the best you can be,” adds Gentry.

-“Nike has a strong collection in store at the moment, including the phenomenal Zonal Strength Running Tights (£110), which provide warmth, dri-fit technology (to wick away sweat and keep you dry) and compression technology, which keeps your blood flowing, and in turn helps you keep going longer.
-While the new Air VaporMax (£170) has been seven years in the making and combines a comfy Flyknit upper with a durable and seriously lightweight sole that will take you anywhere from 5k to a marathon distance.
-(You can check out the shoe below) Running can hurt sometimes, so hopefully you will find some happiness in knowing you look pretty cool doing it!” says Gentry.
+“Nike has a strong collection in store at the moment.
+The Air VaporMax (£150) has been seven years in the making and combines a comfy Flyknit upper with a durable and seriously lightweight sole that will take you anywhere from 5k to a marathon distance.
+Running can hurt sometimes, so hopefully you will find some happiness in knowing you look pretty cool doing it!” says Gentry.